It’s never too late to have a happy childhood.

 - You began ignoring your emotional needs.

-- You learnt to hide from, avoid or repress your emotions as they were associated with feelings of neglect from your childhood.
+- You learned to hide from, avoid or repress your emotions as they were associated with feelings of neglect from your childhood.

 - You developed psychological or physical sicknesses connected to your inability to listen to, accept and deal with your emotions in healthy ways (e.g. emotional repression).